BODMAS Questions That Will Test Your Primary School Pupils

 Simple BODMAS questions

-The simplification of BODMAS questions can be achieved by limiting the number of operations used or making the calculations themselves simple.
+BODMAS questions can be simplified by limiting the number of operations used or making the calculations themselves simple.
 Another way to simplify BODMAS questions (although this doesn’t directly assess children’s knowledge of the order of operations) is by ensuring that there is only one possible answer even without the use of BODMAS.

 - (4 x 3) + 12

-The multiplication should be completed first here, whether the brackets are present or not.
+We would calculate the multiplication first here, whether the brackets are present or not.
 Mathematically, the presence of the brackets is unnecessary, but it is useful to expose children to this notation.
-The answer is 12.

 - 20 – 9 ÷ 3

-Hopefully children will realise that without BODMAS, this becomes overly complicated (11 ÷ 3 is tricky to calculate) – when the order of operations is completed correctly, the answer is 17.
+Hopefully children will realise that without BODMAS, this becomes overly complicated to calculate (11 ÷ 3 is tricky to perform).

 - 22 + 5